Why Some Mattresses "Sleep Hot"

 - Use a box spring or platform with open slats.
 The more air can circulate in and around the bed, the cooler you'll be, says Lakin.
 Changing from a solid platform (or the floor) to a slatted base or box spring will promote air flow.
 One important caveat: Some warranties, particularly those for latex mattresses, require minimum spacing between slats in a slatted foundation, so be sure to check yours before making a change.

 - Try new sheets.
 A good solution if your mattress sleeps hot is to complement it with breathable sheets made from natural materials like bamboo and cotton to promote air flow and cool things down.
-(Shameless product plug: Cool, comfortable sleep is one big reason why Saatva introduced a line of 100% organic cotton sheets and pillows just in time for summer.
+(Shameless product plug: Cool, comfortable sleep is one big reason why Saatva introduced a line of cotton sheets and pillows just in time for summer.

 These Saatva Mattresses Sleep Cool